 - Innovation process(es): Yes, you can find substantial information on the Business Design process here in this knowledge base.
 Nevertheless, this is not enough.
 Business Design is usually embedded into other activities that need to be considered in order to successfully bring innovation to the market.
 We already mentioned elsewhere that there are activities necessary in order to scope and define Business Design projects before you kick off your first projects.
 Moreover, after the completion of Business Design projects, company-specific engineering and go-to-market processes are required to get closer to your first new revenue.
 It is important that you design them.

 - Rolling out: Even in the roll out process, we live up our guiding principles: We usually start with applying Business Design in real life through pilot projects.
 We want to truly understand the DNA of the organisation, its strengths and weaknesses in regard to innovation management.
 Based on these experiences and crude facts, we adapt Business Design to the very specific needs of an organisation.
 From there, we constantly apply Business Design in trainings and project "waves" and review the performance regularly.

 All these steps don't happen in isolation but in an highly integrative process including the management as well as employees of an organisation in an orchestrated manner.
-It depends on the leadership culture of the company where and and how employees are involved in designing, for instance, the future picture of the company (2.), objectives and KPIs (3.) or the organisational structure form R&D to go-to-market (4.).
+It depends on the leadership culture of the company where and and how employees are involved in designing, for instance, the future picture of the company (2.), objectives and KPIs (3.) or the organisational structure from R&D to go-to-market (4.).